hariom551/hariom551/README.md

 ## 💫 About Me:
-🎓 Pre-final Year Student Pursuing Bachelors Degree in Information Technology. <br>
+🎓 final Year Student Pursuing Bachelors Degree in Information Technology. <br>
 🖥  I am proficient in C++, have good knowledge of OOPs concepts, SQL, and Python(core).
+I am skilled in both front-end and back-end development.